August Knot

 The Month of August

-I try to prepare myself for the craziness of August (it’s a very busy month in our household: three birthdays and an anniversary) but this year July threw me for a big loop and I am in no way ready for August to be here already!
+I try to prepare myself for the craziness of August (it’s a very busy month in our household: three birthdays and our anniversary) but this year July threw me for a big loop and I am in no way ready for August to be here already!

 Human to human, a gentle reminder (that I need to take to heart): no one else can decide what your priorities are.
 Focus on what you need to focus on.